 Student Fair Access to School Amendment Act 2018: This policy is a welcomed and needed policy change, which protects our children's right to an education and curves suspension rates for students, especially students of color who are often caught up in the school-to-prison pipeline.
 I support the policy, however, believe we need to be vigilant about how this policy impacts school culture and learning in the classroom.
 A consequence of this legislation could be additional red tape that usurps teachers' authority in the classroom, gives schools an out from managing tight behavior management systems, and promoting alternative means of excluding students from meaningful learning in the class.

 Neighborhood Preference: I believe in building the school-community relationship whether DCPS or charter, and believe ensuring that our schools reflect the communities in which they serve is the way to strengthen these ties.
-At least 20% of school seats should be allotted for neighborhood preference.
+10-20% of school seats should be allotted for neighborhood preference.

 Star Rating System: OSSE's recommendation and the Board's vote for allocating 70% of a school's quality review rating to student proficiency numbers does not tell a full enough narrative about our schools.
 While achievement is important, and needs to be our unwavering focus, we must all consider the very real and disparate circumstances our schools face depending on at-risk population and learning gaps, among other very important factors.
 Not enough weight is given to the performance of a schools' at-risk population or growth from year to year, which essentially means schools with more affluent and fewer at-risk students will always score higher than peer institutions with contrasting narratives.
 What is more, when you look deeper in the data of some of our higher achieving schools, you'll find troubling trends of achievement gaps where students of color are often lagging behind their white peers.
 I propose a more equitable distribution on the city's rating system that acknowledges achievement but also recognizes schools' work and progress with at-risk students and growth.